Boulter's Lock: History

 This part of the river became popular for boating parties in the late 19th century and early 20th century, as portrayed in a painting by Edward John Gregory.
 The lock was a popular place to visit on the Sunday after Royal Ascot when the wealthy and famous passed through the lock, some on their way to Cliveden.
 In 1899 an iron railing was placed round the lock to keep spectators at bay.
 In 1909 the Thames Conservancy purchased Ray Mill Island to provide for expansion of the lock, and it was rebuilt in 1912.

 Congestion at the lock was a serious problem before World War I, and a novel solution was employed to reduce it.
 A moving ramp, consisting of wooden slats with chocks to prevent rowing boats from rolling over, was constructed to bypass the lock.
 The ramp was similar to an escalator, and small boats simply rowed towards it, and were carried up to the higher level while the occupants remained seated in their boat.
 The boat lift opened in 1909, and was powered by an electric motor.
 The date of its demise is uncertain, but its location on Ray Mill island can still be visited.

 The salmon ladder opened at Boulters Weir on 19 May 2000 by the Duke of Wellington was the last of a series built on the Thames.
-The last salmon caught at the weir was landed on the 5th August 1993.
-It is to this day the largest salmon in recorded history caught on the non-tidal River Thames and weighed 14lb's, measuring 97cm's in length.
+The last salmon caught at the weir was landed on 5 August 1993.
+It is to this day the largest salmon in recorded history caught on the non-tidal River Thames and weighed 14lb's, measuring 97 cm's in length.